glassdfir/glassdfir.github.io/_posts/blog/2022-03-06-MDEAPIMFA.md

 ### What is in this token?

 This authentication request returns a [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token).
-A couple of JSON objects and some binary crap at the end.
+A couple of JSON objects and a binary signature at the end.
 Decoded the main part looks like this
 ```json
 {
     "aud": "https://api.securitycenter.microsoft.com",